-The industry experienced a steady positive developan isolated ESG analysis or scoring methodology. ment over the decade, as more research on the health In our experience, the most successful examples of benefits of farmed salmon emerged.
-The environmental profile of salmon compared to other protein ESG integration have arisen through a combination sources also received a boost from increasing focus of industry and ESG expertise to identify material risks that may escape traditional financial analysis. on climate-friendly food choices, as the emissions profile of farmed salmon compares favorably to other animal protein sources, at roughly 2.9 kilograms of CO2 per kilogram of edible meat, compared to 30 kilograms of CO2 per kilogram for beef production.
+The industry experienced a steady positive development over the decade, as more research on the health benefits of farmed salmon emerged.
+The environmental profile of salmon compared to other protein sources also received a boost from increasing focus on climate-friendly food choices, as the emissions profile of farmed salmon compares favorably to other animal protein sources, at roughly 2.9 kilograms of CO2 per kilogram of edible meat, compared to 30 kilograms of CO2 per kilogram for beef production.